Leigh Royden

-Leigh "Wiki" H. Royden is an American Geologist.
+Leigh "Wiki" Handy Royden (born October 15, 1955) is an American geologist.

 Early life

-Royden was born in Palo Alto, California.
+Royden was born on October 15, 1955, in Palo Alto, California.
 Royden's father was Halsey Royden, a mathematician.

 Education

 Royden received an A.B. degree in physics from Harvard University and a PhD in geology and geophysics from the Massachusetts Institute of Technology (MIT).

 Career

 Royden became a member of the faculty at MIT in 1988.
 She is director of MIT's Experimental Study Group.

-Royden has published important papers on thermal subsidence at the northeastern continental margin of North America and on retreating subduction boundaries formed during the collision of continental tectonic plates.
+Royden has published on thermal subsidence at the northeastern continental margin of North America and on retreating subduction boundaries formed during the collision of continental tectonic plates.